-WiseGEEK is an upfront pay writing site.
+WiseGEEK is a freelance writing site.
 If you’ve never visited wiseGEEK, you should!
 You can find out exact information about most anything you want to know.
 Their website is filled with thousands upon thousands of articles covering every topic.
 They are all broken up into short paragraphs that are quick and easy to scan, and all the titles are in the form of question.

 Update 6/22/13 – WiseGEEK is not currently hiring freelance writers.
 To my knowledge, they have not been hiring since the end of 2011.
 I will update if this ever changes.

 How much does wiseGEEK pay?

 WiseGEEK pays between $10 to $14 dollars for each article you submit.
 The easier titles pay closer to $10, while the harder, more technical topics pay closer to $14.

 What form of payment does wiseGEEK use?

 It varies, but it’s very regular.
 There is no set day that they pay on.
 Basically, once you have completed at least 5 articles, your editor will review them.
 After your work has been reviewed, you are usually paid the same day.

 Do they have a minimum amount of work to complete per week?